 But while heart disease is the number one killer in the country, it is also the one of the most preventable diseases.
 That makes the losses all the more devastating.
 Make an appointment with a leading heart disease treatment specialist in NYC for proper diagnosis and cardiac treatment.

 The Centers for Disease Control (CDC) reports that about half of all Americans have at least one of the three main risk factors for heart disease, stroke and cardiovascular disease:

-Per leading cardiovascular doctors in US poor lifestyle choices only exacerbate the statistics.
+According to New York City cardiologists and heart disease specialists in US poor lifestyle choices only exacerbate the statistics.
 Nearly all Americans are subject to slip into one of the influential risk factors for heart disease.
 Putting you at even higher risk are such choices as: